lanmarc77/playaway/README.md

 `
 wine encoder.exe -rate 10 -mono -ff raw -if input_as_wav.wav -of "0001 BookName 0000.awb"
 `

+or with the approx. 34% faster Linux binary:
+`
+./encoder-new -rate 10 -mono -ff raw -if input_as_wav.wav -of "0001 BookName 0000.awb"
+`

 I figured out that the lowest bitrate parameter (-rate) for my Playaway is 10.
 Anything lower resulted in stuttering playback.
 The highest tested bitrate is 12 but I assume all higher bitrates are no problem.
 The original files on my Playaway were encoded with 36kbit/s.
 Most likely AMR-WB+ mode index 23 with ISF index 13, the best possible mono rate resulting in approx. 6.5hrs playtime.
 10kbit/s still sounds good enough for me and as there only are 105MiB on my first model we want to test the lower boundaries.
 With 105MiB and 10kbit/s we can store approx. 23hrs. on the Playaway.
 I was not able to get stereo to play on the Playaway.
 It did encode everything but the player did not play the file but jumped directly to the next chapter/track.
 I stayed with the file naming convention I found and did not test any other versions.
 The first 4 digit number is the chapter while the last 4 digit number is always 0000.
 I assume the last 4 digit number comes in use when multiple audio books are placed on one Playaway.